lballabio/quantlib-old/QuantLibXL/framework2/ReadMe.txt

 =======================

 The Framework adds a QuantLibXL menu to Excel's main menu bar and also to the menu which appears when the user right-clicks in a cell.
-The contents of these menus changes depending on which book, sheet, and range is active.
+The content of these menus changes depending on which book, sheet, and range is active.

 Start the application and load the demo.
 Activate book Demo.xls, this workbook